Do you have a website?

 Login information – If you are using admin as your username you need to change it right away.
 This is the default and leaves you more vulnerable.

 Use a strong password.
 I like to use a random password generator that uses all characters.
 You should use a minimum of 10 characters in your password.
 The more the merrier.

 Limit login attempts.
 This will prevent brute force attacks by limiting the attempts.

-Do Regular Backups – I would use one of the many backup plugins that are available.
-This isn’t going to prevent you from being hacked, but will make it easier for you to recover.
-Backup at least once a week, daily is even better.
-If you are updating your blog regularly, then daily backups is the way to go.
+Do Regular Backups – I would use one of the many available backup plugins.
+This isn’t going to prevent you from being hacked but will make it easier for you to recover.
+Backup at least once a week daily is even better.
+If you are updating your blog regularly, then daily backups are the way to go.